Resolver Decoder

 Mechanical speed of motor

-A resolver uses a primary excitation input signal to generate the modulated secondary sine and cosine waveforms, which is then sampled by the ADC.
+A resolver uses a primary excitation input signal to generate the modulated secondary sine and cosine waveforms, which are then sampled by the ADC.
 The resolver utilizes one winding to two winding transformations.
 The sine and cosine modulation occurs in the secondary windings because of the design and construction of these windings, which places them at positions that are 90 degrees apart.

 Ports